Okiki-omisande/Spring-Boot-Blog-Application/README.md

 ## 5- Payload

-this package contains the DTO <data transfer objects> that is used to communicate between the server and the clients, It's a good practise and it promote security
+this package contains the DTO <data transfer objects> Class that is used to communicate between the server and the clients, It's a good practise and it promote Encapsulation, Data protection and Data Security.
+This package contains the

+  - CategoryDTO
+  - PostDTO
+  - CommentDTO
+  - LoginDTO
+  - RegisterDTO
+  - PostResponse
+  - JwtAuthResponse
+  - Error Details

+  ## 6- Repositories
+  this package contains @Repository interfaces, they are important in encapsulation of stored data, retrieval and searching of specific data in the database the interfaces in this package extends JpaRepository.

+  the Repository interfaces here are

+  -CommentRepository
+  -PostRepository
+  -CategoryRepository
+  -RoleRepository
+  -UserRepository

+  These Interfaces are Injected in the ServiceImpl classes as a dependency.

+  ## 7- Service
+  this package contains the @Service Interfaces that allows the declaration of abstract businesss logic method/functionalities, the classes in ServiceImpl package     implements the methods declared in this interfaces.
+It also promotes Encapsulation.

+  the Service interfaces are

+  -AuthService
+  -PostService
+  -CommentService
+  -CategoryService

+  These Interfaces are Injected as a dependency in Controller classes.

+  ## 8 - ServiceImpl
+  the package contains classes that implements the business logic methods declared in @Service Interfaces, they contain the main business logic or functionalities     that is capabale of accessing and manipulating the database.

+  the ServiceImpl classes are

+  -AuthServiceImpl
+  -PostServiceImpl
+  -CommentServiceImpl
+  -CategoryServiceImpl

+  ## 9 - Utils